+ Expand All

-Your health information is protected by state-of-the-art systems that use many security measures.
+Your health information is protected by advanced systems that use many security measures.
 All systems must comply with the privacy and security provisions of HIPAA and similar state laws that may apply.

-At this time, if you decide to opt out of exchanging your information because of concern about a particular type of information or provider, none of your information will be shared through a UC San Diego Health HIE network.
+At this time, if you decide to opt out of exchanging your information because of concern about a particular type of information or provider, none of your information will be shared through our health information exchange network.
 In other words, opting out is an “all or nothing” concept and you cannot choose particular providers or types of information for electronic exchange and reject others.
-For example, if you opt out of HIE because you object to the sharing of your ongoing conditions list, neither your ongoing conditions list nor any other type of protected health information will be available for electronic exchange with any other HIE participant.
+For example, if you opt out of health information exchange because you object to the sharing of your ongoing conditions list, neither your ongoing conditions list nor any other type of protected health information will be available for electronic exchange with any other health information exchange participant.

 No. Completion of UC San Diego Health’s opt out form does not opt you out of other health information exchanges in which UC San Diego Health providers are not participants.
-If you wish to opt out of another HIE network, you are responsible for arranging that according to the rules of that network.
-By opting out of UC San Diego Health’s HIE networks, your health information will not be electronically shared by UC San Diego Health with outside organizations requesting this information through the HIE.
+If you wish to opt out of another network, you are responsible for arranging that according.
+By opting out of our network, your health information will not be electronically shared by UC San Diego Health with outside organizations requesting this information through the health information exchange.
 But it may be sent to outside health care providers or organizations by other means such as fax or mail, if requested by your health care provider.

-No. Your choice to opt-out of the health information exchange will not affect your ability to access medical care.
+Your choice to opt-out of the health information exchange will not affect your ability to access medical care.
 Opting-out will not prevent your caregivers from sharing your health information with authorized entities when necessary for public health or research purposes that are permitted or required by state and federal law.
-In cases of medical emergency, your doctor may request to view your health record to diagnose or treat your emergency medical condition and UC San Diego Health HIE will make your records available under such circumstances and will audit these requests.
-Please allow up to two business days for processing your opt out request.
+In cases of medical emergency, your doctor may request to view your health record to diagnose or treat your emergency medical condition and UC San Diego Health will make your records available under such circumstances and will audit these requests.